-I’ve been separated from my good friend ‘baking’ for a short stint, but only because I traveled out to northern Italy, specifically the Veneto region, to attend a significant wedding: my brother’s!
-His fiance and her family live in the area but most of my family is in the south, with just a few up north, and so it’s a convenient central point for everyone to congregate and celebrate — and we sure did.
+I’ve been separated from my good friend ‘baking’ for a short stint, but only because I took a trip to northern Italy, specifically the Veneto region, to attend a significant wedding: my brother’s!
+His fiance and her family live in the area, but most of my family is in the south, with just a few up north, and so it’s a convenient central point for everyone to congregate and celebrate — and we sure did.
 Countless bottles of prosecco sent back for recycling with nary a drop provided ample proof of the full-day event.
 Prosecco is the life-blood of this area, and every square inch of farmland has a vineyard placed on it, soaking up the fertile soil to produce those lovely little pale grapes.

 One thing is for sure: a nice afternoon walk through these vines wipes your day's troubles away.

 I watched the farmers toil the earth, the grape leaves turn more green in the rain, and smoke slowly rise from chimneys like smoke from an old man's pipe.
 Yes this indeed is a perfect place for an event such as this.
 The reception hall was a small bed and breakfast, Moro Barel, with an ever-turning spit jam-packed with meat.
 That smell permeated the entire place day and night; there was no escaping the siren’s call.

 The homestyle food at the reception was stellar.
 Each dish better than the one previous, and a special award goes to the stinging nettle risotto I wish I had taken a picture of… I couldn't part with my fork long enough to document the dish.

 Before the reception the actual wedding was at the Municipio, primarily the town courthouse, and what Italian wedding is complete without the fully restored Volkswagen Beetle dropping off the bride-to-be?

 Awesome, right?
 That blue color, just perfect.